 Campus policy requires each student to have an academic advisor.
 Students declaring the SOA major are assigned an initial faculty advisor by the department.
 Students are expected to consult with their academic advisors before beginning the major concerning department requirements and individual goals.
-Department faculty assist students in designing strong, individualized academic programs.
+Department faculty assist students in designing individualized academic programs to meet their interests and career goals.